 - Do you preheat an electric Smoker with wood chips?

 Depending on the weather of your area, electric smokers take up to 45 minutes normally to heat up to the temperature you want for your meat.
 So you have to preheat your smoke with wood chips before placing your meat in it.

 - How do you keep wood chips from catching fire in a smoker?

 To prevent your wood chips from catching fire in your electric smoker, you can try different ways.
 You can soak the wood chips in water.
 You can also load the wood chips in a can or smoker box or wrap them in aluminum foil, curbing the amount of air getting in contact with the wood chips.

 - How Much Wood Chips Do You Need For Smoking?

-As I mention, the decent period of smoking most of the meats is 6 hours.
-And for 6 hours 6-8 cups of wood chips will be enough.
+As I mentioned, the decent period of smoking most meats is 6 hours.
+And for 6 hours, 6-8 cups of wood chips will be enough.
 Thus, you should keep enough wood chips in stock when you are going to start smoking.

 - Should you upgrade your chip tray for longer smoking?